Building with blocks

 Entering a second grade classroom, it is easy to determine what the children are learning.
-The schedule tells us when there will be math, reading, writer’s workshop, science, social studies, and art.
+The schedule tells us when there will be maths, reading, writer’s workshop, science, social studies, and art.
 The charts around the room give evidence of and add detail to these categories; textbooks with their printed pages add further detail and content.

 But how do we orient ourselves in relation to knowledge and learning when we enter a classroom filled with materials and active young children?
-What is revealed when we look at a child painting a bold design in vivid colors; another squeezing and rolling clay; a small group building a house with unit blocks; a trio preparing a snack with a teacher; a child absorbed in matching geometric shapes next to one drawing lines going in all directions to represent rain falling from the sky; or the busy group packing picture books, food, and the baby as they start their trip on the train they have made with hollow blocks?
+What is revealed when we look at a child painting a bold design in vivid colours; another squeezing and rolling clay; a small group building a house with unit blocks; a trio preparing a snack with a teacher; a child absorbed in matching geometric shapes next to one drawing lines going in all directions to represent rain falling from the sky; or the busy group packing picture books, food, and the baby as they start their trip on the train they have made with hollow blocks?

 Where are the categories that name knowledge areas, the textbooks that inform and guide what we see in this busy, active group?
 In early childhood education, our textbooks are the materials we offer children – the blocks, paint, crayons, paper, water, sand, clay, and manipulatives that fill our classrooms.
 Rather than books of printed pages with facts and information, our texts are more like outlines, openings to learning, entry points into the ordered knowledge of the adult world.
 In the hands of children, the materials we offer become tools with which they give form to and express their understanding of the complex world in which they live.